 Dr. Shimwaayi Muntemba Vice Chair

-Shimwaayi Muntemba, Vice Chairperson and a Zambian national, co-founded Zambia Orphans of AIDS and served as its founding chairperson.
+Shimwaayi Muntemba, Vice Chairperson and a Zambian national, co-founded Zambia Orphans Aid and served as its founding chairperson.
 She remains on the Board of ZOA-US, and works with the Board in Zambia whenever she visits her home country.

 Jim Potter MBE Treasurer